-Climate, Energy & Environment Committee
+Climate, Energy and Environment Committee

 This committee is a joint partnership between local government and private sector businesses in the region.
 They oversee projects that are helping to develop a cutting-edge energy infrastructure for the region that will drive innovation and contribute to business growth.
 Their main objective is to achieve a substantial and continued decrease in carbon emissions, while also increasing economic output and employment.

-Culture, Arts and Creative Industries Committee
+Culture, Heritage and Sport Committee

 This committee was established to work with key partners to develop and promote a shared understanding, approach and coherent strategies and policies in the culture, arts and creative industries area.